Priorix MMR Vaccine 2023

-GlaxoSmithKline (GSK) Priorix measles, mumps, and rubella (MMR) vaccine is a lyophilized mixed preparation of the attenuated Schwarz measles, RIT 4385 mumps derived from Jeryl Lynn strain, and Wistar RA 27/3 rubella strains of viruses.
+GlaxoSmithKline (GSK) Priorix is a trivalent measles, mumps, and rubella (MMR) vaccine, a lyophilized mixed preparation of the attenuated Schwarz measles, RIT 4385 mumps derived from Jeryl Lynn strain, and Wistar RA 27/3 rubella strains of viruses.
 The measles and mumps components of the vaccine are produced in chick embryo cell culture and may contain traces of egg protein.

-In June 2022, the U.S. Food and Drug Administration (FDA) approved Priorix (STN:125748) to prevent MMR in individuals 12 months of age and older.
-Globally, Priorix is recommended for use in individuals aged ≥9 months, according to a 1- or 2-dose schedule, depending on the country.
-PRIORIX is administered as an approximately 0.5-mL dose by subcutaneous injection.
-The first dose is administered at 12 to 15 months of age, and the second dose is administered at 4 to 6 years of age.
 Priorix has demonstrated noninferiority of the immune response compared to the M-M-R II® vaccine.
-Immune response to any of the antigens in PRIORIX or the coadministered vaccines was similar to the immune responses obtained when M-M-R II was coadministered with the same routine U.S. pediatric vaccines.
+Immune response to any antigens in Priorix or the coadministered vaccines was similar to the immune responses obtained when M-M-R II was coadministered with the same routine U.S. pediatric vaccines.

 On June 23, 2022, Elisabeth Krow-Lucal, Ph.D.
 MPH Measles, Mumps, Rubella Vaccines Work Group, U.S. Centers for Disease Control and Prevention (CDC) Advisory Committee on Immunization Practices (ACIP), presented: Priorix for Prevention of MMR.
-Then on November 18, 2022, the CDC's MMWR: PRIORIX Recommendations of the ACIP - United States, 2022, confirmed PRIORIX and the M-M-R II vaccine are considered fully interchangeable, including for all off-label recommended uses.
-On February 9, 2023, the American Academy of Pediatrics supported the CDC's recommendation.
+Then, on November 18, 2022, the CDC's MMWR: Priorix Recommendations of the ACIP - United States, 2022, confirmed that Priorix and the M-M-R II vaccine are considered fully interchangeable, including for all off-label recommended uses.
+The ACIP Evidence to Recommendations Framework for the Use of Priorix to Prevent MMR in October 2022.
+The CDC says Priorix may be used according to the existing MMR recommendations for both on- and off-label.
+On February 9, 2023, the American Academy of Pediatrics supported the CDC's recommendation on offering Priorix in the U.S.

 Priorix contains 9 mg of sorbitol, 6.5 nanograms of para-aminobenzoic acid per dose, and 334 micrograms of phenylalanine per dose.
 In addition, this vaccine has a trace amount of neomycin.
 Codes: CVX Code: 03, MVX Code: SKB, CPT Code: 90707, ICD-10-CM Code: Z23.